mdabzan/flasky-pro/README.md

 # flasky-pro

-This is an api developed using Flask/restful with SQl-Alchemy to design scalable automation framework.
+This is an api developed using Flask/restful with SQL-Alchemy to design scalable automation framework.